-I lost the capacity for tears (save weeping) many years ago so no visceral lacrimosal activity could trigger the brain drugs that assuage these feelings.
-Bless?d sleep came to me or, as the Bard says it, “Balm of hurt minds, great nature’s second course,”
+I lost the capacity for tears (save weeping) many years ago so no visceral lachrymose activity could trigger the brain drugs that assuage these feelings.
+Blessed sleep came to me or, as the Bard says it, “Balm of hurt minds, great nature’s second course,”

 I woke up this morning and peace hadn’t found me.
 The miracle wasn’t in my morning email.
-The antidote was not sitting in the Mercedes next to me.
+The antidote was not sitting in the Mercedes next to me jammed on the highway.

 Like those that are sick with the alcohol disease, I thirsted again.
 I took a brief skip around the internet and allowed the hangover to drive me to Google - like an alcoholic heading for an early a.m. bar to get clear from the delirium of the night before.
 I wanted to get a sip of facts.
-I am a searcheratus so I knew I might find the answer.
 Yes, my friends, I’m ashamed to say that I did a bit of cyberstalking (don’t lie, you’ve done it too you hypocrite).

 I found out that the young lady had recently wed and was moving on, moving elsewhere.
 Married.
 Gone was she I knew, instead a new life, a new flesh, a new name - and I was left with merely a memory.
 I knew my prayer had been answered.

 I blessed this memory, it wasn’t the husk of something dead, this story doesn’t end up with me with a hatful of hollow; it was the first seed of love’s blossom.